Polyphosphates

 Phosphate metabolism and signaling in plants

-Life as we know it would not exist without phosphorus.
-It is a building block of DNA, lipids and proteins, and it represents the energy currency (in the form of ATP) of every living cell.
-All organisms have evolved sophisticated strategies to sense, acquire, transform and store phosphorus mostly in the form of inorganic phosphate.
-For plants, which obtain it directly from the soil, phosphate is a growth-limiting nutrient that is supplied in large amounts as fertilizer to satisfy the high-yield demands of modern agriculture.
-While progress has been made to understand phosphate starvation responses in plants, we still do not know how phosphate levels are actually ‘measured’.
-In our lab, we want to gain further insight into phosphate sensing, signaling and storage by studying different types of phosphate containing molecules, such as inorganic polyphosphates and inositol pyrophosphates (Lorenzo-Orts et al., New Phytol, 2020).
+Phosphorus is essential for life as we know it.
+It forms the foundation of DNA, lipids, and proteins, and serves as the energy currency (in the form of ATP) in all living cells.
+Organisms have developed advanced mechanisms to sense, acquire, transform, and store phosphorus, primarily as inorganic phosphate.
+For plants, which absorb it directly from the soil, phosphate is a growth-limiting nutrient that is often provided in large quantities as fertilizer to meet the high-yield needs of modern agriculture.
+Although we have made strides in understanding how plants respond to phosphate starvation, the precise mechanism by which phosphate levels are “measured” remains unclear.
+Our lab focuses on advancing the understanding of phosphate sensing, signaling, and storage by studying various phosphate-containing molecules, including inorganic polyphosphates and inositol pyrophosphates (Lorenzo-Orts et al., New Phytol, 2020).

 Inorganic polyphosphate – an ubiquitous but enigmatic phosphate polymer